kolyvan/kxmovie/readme.md

 ### Build instructions:

-First you need download, configure and build [FFmpeg](http://ffmpeg.org/index.html).
-For this open console and type in
+First you need to download, configure and build [FFmpeg](http://ffmpeg.org/index.html).
+For this, open console and type in:

 	cd kxmovie
 	git submodule update --init